sillsdev/StoryProducer/README.md

 * TRANSLATE/DRAFT an audio translation
 * COMMUNITY CHECK the draft for naturalness and clarity
 * CONSULTANT CHECK for accuracy and approval
-* DRAMATIZE the final audio
+* DRAMATIZE/VOICE STUDIO the final audio
 * FINALIZE/CREATE new videos
 * SHARE the videos